Resources

 Calculate the area of any given building

-The walls of the buildings are stored as segments in the Euclidean plane {(X1, Y1), (X2, Y2)}, this means that using the shoelace formula we can calculate the area of any given building, and in the database there is a function which does just that:
+Walls are stored as segments in the Euclidean plane {(X1, Y1), (X2, Y2)}, this means that using the shoelace formula it is possible to calculate the area of any given building, and in the database there is a function which does just that

 Shoelace formula animation

-In order for this to work we must:
+In order to apply the shoelace formula we must:

 2. Order the vertices of that polygon in either a clockwise or counterclockwise order

-The first one is trivial; to achieve the second one, we can simply start from a random vertex of the polygon and then query the walls’ table to get (one of) the two adjacent vertices.
-If we keep track of which vertices we have already visited, we will end up with either a clockwise or a counterclockwise ordering, depending on the random choice made at the first vertex (the only one in which we could have gone to either adjacent vertex since neither of them was already visited)
+To achieve the second point, one can simply start from a random vertex of the polygon and then query the table containing the walls to get (one of) the two adjacent vertices.
+By keeping track of which vertices have already been visited, one will end up with either a clockwise or a counterclockwise ordering, depending on the random choice made at the first vertex

-Create an SVG plan of any building floor
+Create an SVG plan of any given floor

 • Blue segments are windows